snagunoori-web/sn0681/README.md

 **Tools**
 The tools available for rental are as follows:

-**Daily      Weekday charge   Weekend charge   Holiday charge**
+** Tool       Daily      Weekday charge   Weekend charge   Holiday charge**
-$1.99         Yes                Yes               No
-$1.49         Yes                 No                Yes
-$2.99         Yes                 No                 No
+   Ladder     $1.99         Yes                Yes               No Chainsaw      $1.49        Yes                No               Yes Jackhammer    $2.99         Yes                No                 No

 Each tool instance has the following attributes:
-**Tool Code** - Unique identifier for a tool instance **Tool Type** - The type of tool.
+**Tool Code** - Unique identifier for a tool instance

+**Tool Type** - The type of tool.
 The type also specifies the daily rental charge, and the days for which the daily rental charge applies.

 **Brand** - The brand of the ladder, chain saw or jackhammer.

 **Holidays**
 There are only two (2) holidays in the calendar:
-● Independence Day, July 4th - If falls on weekend, it is observed on the closest weekday (if Sat, then Friday before, if Sunday, then Monday after)
+   - Independence Day, July 4th - If falls on weekend, it is observed on the closest weekday (if Sat, then Friday before, if Sunday, then Monday after)
-● Labor Day - First Monday in September
+   - Labor Day - First Monday in September

 **Checkout**